 Image below: Ferron

-6. The Guarantee
+6. Ensure There’s A Guarantee

 Did you know that high end luxury brands like Chanel and Hermes will fix your bag for free?
 Of course you need proof of purchase, but they pretty much guarantee the craftsmanship of their products to the point where they will repair and refurbish their bags if needed.